The Complete Guide to Strategy Evaluation

 Strategic Evaluation Technique

-Evaluating the effectiveness of a strategy entails assessing the internal and external forces that affect strategy implementation.
+Evaluating the effectiveness of a strategy entails assessing the internal and external forces that affect strategy implementation using visual strategic planning tools.
 Following are a few techniques that you can use to examine these factors and make well-informed strategic decisions.

 Gap analysis